I've been a Starbucks barista for over 10 years, and I love sharing my coffee knowledge with anyone who will listen.

 - Oprah's Teavana chai has much stronger notes of cinnamon and cardamom.

-- Oprah chai concentrate features a blend of cinammon, ginger, cardamom, and cloves.
+- Oprah chai concentrate features a blend of cinnamon, ginger, cardamom, and cloves.
 It is made with both black and rooibos teas, as opposed to the Tazo chai, which only features black tea.

-- Oprah Chai has a less spicy but more bold and complex flavor than the Tazo chai.
+- Oprah Chai has a less spicy but bolder and more complex flavor than the Tazo chai.

 For serious chai drinkers, I highly recommend asking for a sample because the flavors are so different.